JAIKUMAR-28/JAIKUMAR-28/README.md

 - 👋 Hi, I'm Jaikumar
 - 👀 I’m interested in Coding
-- 🌱 I’m currently Working as junior software developer
+- 🌱 I’m currently Working as Python Intern
 - 💞️ I’m looking to collaborate with other developers
 - 📫 How to reach me ... jaikumar280901@gmail.com